How to intercept and decrypt TLS traffic

 on your keyboard to stop interception.

-Since we run the previous command with sudo
+If we run the previous command with sudo

 , we have to fix the permissions of generated files by running: